 Maybe it was my grimace, but he went on, a little too giddy.
 “Really, it’s no big deal.
 For you, it’s a drop of water.
-I mean, it’s eternity.
-But you’ll see your family again, and it will be like you blinked.”
+I mean, it’s eternity, but you’ll see your family again, and it will be like you blinked.”
 He paused.
-“Of course, they’ll have to die.
-And for ten or forty years, they’ll have to live with their Dad and husband dying, but in eternity they’ll see that it was nothing.”
+“Of course, they’ll have to die, too.
+And for ten or forty years, they’ll have to live with their dad and husband dying, but in eternity they’ll see that it was nothing.”

 I didn’t think my dying would be ‘nothing’ to my family and looked at the leg and then at Jesus.
 “Man,” I said, and shook my head.
 “Did you see them when I was in the hospital?
 They literally gave up their lives for me.
 The girls were fantastic.
 They made everyone feel better.
 And Mal?
 I mean, she was the husband and the wife, she paid the bills, she took care of me…” I looked up at Jesus.
-“I’m sorry, but I can’t trade my wholeness for their misery.
+“I’m sorry, but I can’t trade their misery for my wholeness.
 It doesn’t matter for how long.
 A nurse at the hospital told me one night that when she sees my wife, she thinks she ‘ain’t never seen love like that before,’ and I didn’t argue.
 Love like that should be loved back.”

 I don’t know what I expected.
 This was the God of Thunder, after all, who whipped the money changers and cleaned out the Temple of anyone taking advantage of others, but he just smiled, laying back in His cloud.

 “It’s no problem, Dennis.
 Really.
 It’s your decision.”